arangodb/docs/3.10/use-cases.md

 Uncover illegal activities by discovering difficult-to-detect patterns.
-ArangoDB lets you look beyond individual data points in disparate data sources, allowing you to integrate and harmonize data to analyze activities and relationships in concert, for a broader view of connection patterns, to detect complex fraudulent behavior such as fraud rings.
+ArangoDB lets you look beyond individual data points in disparate data sources, allowing you to integrate and harmonize data to analyze activities and relationships all together, for a broader view of connection patterns, to detect complex fraudulent behavior such as fraud rings.

 ### Recommendation Engine